RakhilML/Virtual-Classroom-Manager-Programming-Exercise/Exercise 1/BehavioralPatterns/README.md

 Use Case: Real-Time Collaborative Document Editing

-* Scenario: Multiple users are editing the same document simultaneously.
-When one user makes changes, all other users are notified of the update.
+* Scenario: Users are collaborating in that they are all working on the given document at the same time.
+Whenever one user makes changes, all the other users are informed of the change that has been made.
 * Key Classes:
     * Observer Interface: Defines the update method to be implemented by classes that need to be notified of changes.
     * UserObserver Class: Implements the Observer interface and reacts to document updates.